 6. Avoid purchasing business class tickets on the train if looking for more room - premium economy was just as great!

-Also, beware of the sandwiches on the train!
-I ordered a prosciutto sandwich and it was literally just a small piece of prosciutto on a dry baguette.
+Also, beware of the sandwiches on the train.
+I ordered a prosciutto sandwich and it was literally just a tiny piece of prosciutto on a dry baguette.
 Not even any butter!
 There are way better options at the train station.

 7. Don't expect to have a peaceful relaxed drive along the Almafi Coast

 Your eyes will be glued to the road as you stress out about making it past the huge tour busses on the windy small roads.
 Watch out and don't rubber neck!
 The best way to see the coast is by boat and is totally worth the splurge.